How BAC Blood Alcohol Concentration Is Determined in a DUI Case

 Regardless of the purposes for which Blood Alcohol Content (BAC) calculations are sought, the calculations themselves involve the same principles and assumptions, most of which were first devised by the Swedish scientist E. M. P. Widmark in the 1930s.
 To calculate a person’s BAC at a specified time, the total amount of alcohol absorbed into the person’s bloodstream prior to the specified time must first be calculated.
 Then, the total amount of alcohol removed from the bloodstream prior to the specified time must be calculated.
 The amount of alcohol removed from the bloodstream is then subtracted from the amount absorbed into the bloodstream.
 The remaining amount is used for the BAC calculator.
 Each calculation, it should be noted, requires certain biological assumptions that may or may not be accurate for the person for whom the calculations are made.
 These assumptions are discussed below.

-Three Factors that effect Alcohol Absorbed
+Three Factors That Affect Amount of Alcohol Absorbed

 The total amount of alcohol absorbed into a person’s bloodstream is dependent upon three factors: the amount of alcohol consumed, the person’s body mass (or weight), and the proportion of the consumed alcohol that remains in the person’s blood after absorption that is not absorbed by the other tissues and fluids of the body.
 The first two factors are not difficult to ascertain.
 The third factor, however, varies considerably from person to person and is difficult to accurately ascertain for a particular person.
 This factor is commonly referred to as the alcohol distribution ratio and is identified by the letter “r.”
 A person’s alcohol distribution ratio is determined by the relative concentrations of alcohol in the person’s blood and body.
 This distribution can be expressed like this: